-In Reception Miss Stamper and Miss Huntrod are the class teachers.
-Mrs McElrue, Mrs Reed and Mrs Moon are our wonderful teaching assistants.
+In Reception Miss Huntrod and Miss High are the class teachers.
+Mrs McElrue, and Mrs Reed are our wonderful teaching assistants.
 We really love working in Reception and want your child to be happy.
-If you have any questions or concerns please come and see us!
+Here’s just a little bit about us:

 Early Years Curriculum